 Cardiovascular and Central Nervous System Effects

-Formoterol, a component of formoterol/budesonide combination, can produce a clinically significant cardiovascular effect in some patients as measured by pulse rate, blood pressure, and/or symptoms.
+Excessive beta-adrenergic stimulation has been associated with seizures, angina, hypertension or hypotension, tachycardia with rates up to 200 beats/min, arrhythmias, nervousness, headache, tremor, palpitation, nausea, dizziness, fatigue, malaise, and insomnia.
+Therefore, FORACORT FORTE Inhaler, like all products containing sympathomimetic amines, should be used with caution in patients with cardiovascular disorders, especially coronary insufficiency, cardiac arrhythmias, and hypertension.
+Formoterol, a component of FORACORT FORTE Inhaler, can produce a clinically significant cardiovascular effect in some patients as measured by pulse rate, blood pressure, and/or symptoms.
 Although such effects are uncommon after administration of formoterol at recommended doses, if they occur, the drug may need to be discontinued.
 In addition, beta-agonists have been reported to produce ECG changes, such as flattening of the T wave, prolongation of the QTc interval, and ST segment depression.
 The clinical significance of these findings is unknown.
 Fatalities have been reported in association with excessive use of inhaled sympathomimetic drugs.

 Effect on Growth

-Formoterol/budesonide combination, like all medications containing sympathomimetic amines, should be used with caution in patients with convulsive disorders or thyrotoxicosis, pheochromocytoma, diabetes mellitus, and in those who are unusually responsive to sympathomimetic amines.
-Doses of the related beta -adrenoceptor agonist albuterol, when administered intravenously, have been reported to aggravate preexisting diabetes mellitus and ketoacidosis.
+FORACORT FORTE Inhaler, like all medications containing sympathomimetic amines, should be used with caution in patients with convulsive disorders or thyrotoxicosis and in those who are unusually responsive to sympathomimetic amines.
+Doses of the related beta2-adrenoceptor agonist albuterol, when administered intravenously, have been reported to aggravate preexisting diabetes mellitus and ketoacidosis.

 Hypokalemia and Hyperglycemia